-When opting for a private cloud, businesses reap all the benefits of the public cloud, which includes scalability, agility, and the ability to create multiple machines for complex computing jobs.
-However, security in the private cloud offers higher levels of control and privacy.
-The increased security is a result of firewalls as well as the internal hosting used to ensure that sensitive information is not accessible to third-party providers.
-Therefore, private clouds are ideal for more giant corporations or businesses working in highly regulated industries with strict governance obligations such as finance, health, and insurance.
-Private cloud pricing also differs from public cloud pricing, depending upon factors such as deployment model, cloud infrastructure provider, the scale of the cloud, and other integrated features and services.
+Private vs public cloud – what to choose?
+When opting for a private cloud, businesses reap many of the benefits than that of the public cloud.
+Additionally, security in the private cloud, with the help of firewalls and internal hosting, is used to ensure that sensitive information is not accessible to third-party providers.
+Private clouds are ideal for larger corporations or businesses working in highly regulated industries with strict governance obligations such as finance, health, and insurance.
+Private cloud pricing also differs from public cloud pricing.
+In addition, private clouds offer more in terms of customizability and virtualization, allowing businesses to curate the ideal solution to fit their workloads.

 It is important to note that private and public clouds are not mutually exclusive.
 A private cloud can be used in combination with the public cloud to create a hybrid cloud environment.
 By using a hybrid cloud, businesses can benefit from cloud bursting, which is the ability to expand and retract services based on changes in capacity needs.
 It allows businesses to scale computing services to the public cloud when computing demand increases.